How Bitcoin Works

 Here is how it works.

 At the website where everything began, time stands still.
 It has the feel of a ghost-town in a Western movie, desolate and abandoned, with only the occasional tumbleweed or dust devil drifting by.
 At the top of the page is the name of a small New York City computer security firm.
 Underneath, some unstyled text reads: “This website does not yet have content.
-Please come back later.”, but the page hasn’t changed in at least a year.4 Beneath, there’s a link, “Click here for the Cryptography mailing list”.
+Please come back later.”, but the page hasn’t changed in years.2 Beneath, there is a link, “Click here for the Cryptography mailing list”.
 Below that, just empty space.

 Subscriptions to the mailing list are handled automatically.
 Anyone can join, but the overall sense of neglect helps ensure that only specialists and the cryptographic cognoscenti ever actually sign up.
 Traffic is generally light, and, in 2008, October ended as slowly as it had begun.
 A little after five in the afternoon, someone posted a message with the abstruse subject heading, “Who cares about side-channel attacks?”
 Apparently nobody; no-one posted anything else that Friday, and the month finished with an average of less than two posts a day.

-If you had clicked the list’s link that Friday night, and aimlessly clicked on the few links behind it, you would have stumbled onto the second-to-last post of the day.6 It was sent a few hours before the ignored side-channel attack message, by one Satoshi Nakamoto.
-This was his first post to the list,7 and no one there had ever heard of him before.
-Satoshi Nakamoto would turn out to be a pseudonym, and when he (or she, or they) faded from sight a few years later, his identity still remained a mystery.8
+If you had clicked the list’s link that Friday night, and aimlessly clicked on the few links behind it, you would have stumbled onto the second-to-last post of the day.4 It was sent a few hours before the ignored side-channel attack message, by one Satoshi Nakamoto.
+This was his first post to the list,5 and no one there had ever heard of him before.
+Satoshi Nakamoto would turn out to be a pseudonym, and when he (or she, or they) faded from sight a few years later, his identity still remained a mystery.6

 Satoshi’s email was short enough to read without having to scroll, and it contained a link to a short PDF he had written.
 To stretch it to eight pages he had used enormous margins, and his references took up less than half of the ninth and last page.
 It was written in deceptively plain and lucid English; despite his Japanese name, Satoshi was clearly a native English speaker.

-With nothing better to do, you might have begun to read; and, despite the cryptography jargon, you would have realized that this was a guileless proposal for a world currency that did not belong to any government or to any country.
+With nothing better to do, you might have begun to read; and, despite the cryptography jargon, you would have realized that this was a guileless proposal for a world currency.
+It would not belong to any government, or to any country.
 It would not depend on gold or silver for its value.
 It would not be backed, or even controlled, by any nationally or internationally recognized organization or corporation, let alone a bank or any other financial institution.
 It would be a new form of money that could not be seen or heard or touched, created by computer code that Satoshi had not yet finished.

 It all seemed, hopelessly, even romantically, utopian, like a proposal for a new Esperanto or to organize a movement to rid the world of nuclear weapons.
-Most likely, you would have shaken your head sadly at the crackpots that haunt the remote and isolated back-alleys of the Internet, quietly shut down your computer, and shuffled off to bed.
+Most likely, after reading Satoshi’s PDF, you would have shaken your head sadly at the crackpots that haunt the remote and isolated back-alleys of the Internet; quietly shut down your computer; and shuffled off to bed.

 We will have to keep track of all the money going in and out of the Bank, and we’ll do that with a single, very large ledger.
 Let’s simply call it the Ledger, with a capital L. Every time someone makes a deposit to the Bank we will enter it in the Ledger as a credit, and every time we make a loan or a depositor withdraws cash, we’ll record this as a debit.
 At any one time, we can always look at the last line of the Ledger, and know exactly how much money the Bank has.